Thomas-Astade/automotive-scrum/resources/md/minimalSPICE/process.md

 Minimal SPICE
 =============

-This is intended to define a minimal SPICE complaint process.
+This is intended to define a minimal SPICE compliant process.
 It shall contain all activities and work products, but shall only work with open source tools and with minimal effort.